atharvaw1/atharvaw1.github.io/_pages/cv.md

 Work experience
 ======
+* Software Developer, Oak AI, Boston, MA Jan.
+2024 – Present
+  *  Strengthened data access controls and amplified system transparency through an orchestrated audit, documentation, and clarification of Supabase RLS policies and externally visible entry points.
+  *  Engineered an efficient algorithm resulting in the identification of duplicate documents based on text content.

 * Research Intern, Lab for Learning and Planning in Robotics(NEU), Boston, MA       May.
 2023 – Present
   * Multi-Agent Reinforcement Learning: Developed continuous macro-action environments for Multi-Agent Reinforcement Learning.
 Analyzed and tested continuous macro-action PPO algorithm for robotics and autonomous systems.
   * Hierarchical Reinforcement Learning: Achieved state-of-the-art performance by training agents using option-critic and actor-critic algorithms for centralized multi-agent reinforcement learning on four rooms and petting zoo MPE environments.